simenvg/cloud_detection_framework/README.md

 ## Uploading Data

 To begin training we need some data.
-The data must be labelled in the Voc Pascal format, the xml files and the jpg files should be in the same folder.
+The data must be labelled in the VOC Pascal format, the xml files and the jpg files should be in the same folder.
 To label images [LabelImg](https://github.com/tzutalin/labelImg) which will label the images in the correct format.

 During the setup a "data" directory was made in the home directory.
 In data's subdirectory "datasets" the data should be uploaded.
 It should look like this.